-Despite fears that the Coronavirus might force the cancellation of expositions across the world, the industry showed up in force and by the end of day one, event organisers had recorded the highest Sunday footfall the show had seen in years.
+Despite fears that Coronavirus might force its cancellation, the industry showed up in force for kbb Birmingham in March - and by the end of day one, event organisers had recorded the highest Sunday footfall the show had seen in years.

 ‘What stood out most to me at the show this year was a theme of creativity’ explained Yvette Murrell, Features Editor at Essential Kitchen Bathroom Bedroom.
 ‘The variety of colours, materials and customisable designs on offer was stronger than ever – it’s exciting to see such a buzz across the industry and a positive sign of what’s to come.’

 Darren Summerfield, Commercial Development Director at Immediate Media, added that the event was a perfect opportunity to gain an insight into upcoming trends.
 ‘As a media company, kbb Birmingham gives us a perfect opportunity to see what brands have been working hard on' he said.
 'We look forward to sharing these concepts with the readers of our trade and consumer magazines, and seeing the trends make their way into real-life interiors.’